-The Faerie Gold attack was found by Zooko Wilcox; subsequent analysis of variations on the attack was performed by Daira Hopwood and Sean Bowe.
+The Faerie Gold attack was found by Zooko Wilcox (who also came up with the name) and Brian Warner.
+The fix for this attack in Sprout was proposed by Daira-Emma Hopwood; subsequent analysis of variations on the attack was performed by Daira-Emma Hopwood and Sean Bowe.

 The internal hash collision attack was found by Taylor Hornby.

-The error in the Zerocash proof of Balance relating to collision resistance of PRF^{addr} was found by Daira Hopwood.
+The error in the Zerocash proof of Balance relating to collision resistance of PRF^{addr} was found by Daira-Emma Hopwood.

 The errors in the proof of Ledger Indistinguishability mentioned in § 8.6 'Changes to PRF inputs and truncation' on p.
-140 were also found by Daira Hopwood.
+142 were also found by Daira-Emma Hopwood.